School of Medicine

 Clinical Assistant Professor, Medicine - Primary Care and Population Health

-Outside of her clinical practice and research, she enjoys spending time with her family, going for walks, and trying out new recipes.
+Outside of her clinical practice, she enjoys spending time with her family, plant-based cooking, swimming and exploring the beautiful Bay Area.

 • Keri Brenner